Quick Answer

 - The syndicate manager notifies syndicate members of stabilization start, termination, and pricing.
 Internal communication is part of the rule, not just external regulatory reporting.

-When Stabilization Ends
+When Does Stabilization End?

 Stabilization is a temporary regime.
 It ends when: